supernoodz/nvs_demo/governance/subscription/README.md

 ## TODO Finish this readme

+- Log in the Hub cluster
-run `kubectl apply -k .` from within this directory in your terminal.
+- un `kubectl apply -k .` from within this directory in your terminal.